DarkMatterCore/libusbhsfs/README.md

         * Security contexts are always ignored.
         * Only partial journaling is supported, so unexpected crashes or power loss can leave the a mounted NTFS volume in an inconsistent state.
 In cases where there has been heavy activity prior to the crash or power loss, it is recommended to plug the UMS device into a Windows PC and let it replay the journal properly before remounting with NTFS-3G, in order to prevent possible data loss and/or corruption.
         * Symbolic links are transparent.
 This means that when a symbolic link in encountered, its hard link will be used instead.
+    * lwext4:
+        * Up to 8 EXT volumes can be mounted at the same time across all available UMS devices.
+This is because lwext4 uses an internal, stack-based registry of mount points and block devices, and increasing the limit can potentially exhaust the stack memory from the thread libusbhsfs runs under.
+        * For the rest of the limitations, please take a look at the [README](https://github.com/gkostka/lwext4/blob/master/README.md) from the lwext4 repository.
 * Stack and/or heap memory consumption:
     * This library is *not* suitable for custom sysmodules and/or service MITM projects.
 It allocates a 8 MiB buffer per each UMS device, which is used for command and data transfers.
 It also relies heavily on libnx features, which are not always compatible with sysmodule/MITM program contexts.
 * Switch-specific FS features:
     * Concatenation files aren't supported.
 * `usbfs` service from SX OS:
     * Only a single FAT volume from a single drive can be mounted.
+No other filesystem types are supported.
     * Relative paths aren't supported.
     * `chdir()`, `rename()`, `dirreset()` and `utimes()` aren't supported.
     * There are probably other limitations we don't even know about, due to the closed-source nature of this CFW.